banner

 17. If companies believe that online customers are no different from those accustomed to watching product TV ads, they are deceiving themselves.

-18. If companies fail to realize that their customers have transformed into internet-savvy individuals, learning to engage deeply in communication, they will miss opportunities.
+18. If companies fail to realize that their customers have become internet individuals, learning to engage deeply in communication, they will miss opportunities.

-19. Today, companies can communicate directly with customers.
-If they mess up this opportunity, there won't be a second chance.
+19. Nowadays, companies can communicate directly with customers.
+If they mess up this opportunity, there will be no second chance.

-20. Companies need to understand that their customers often mock them, and they are the target of that mockery.
+20. Companies need to understand that their customers often mock them, and the target of their mockery is the company itself.

 21. Companies need to loosen up and not always maintain a serious facade; they should have a sense of humor.

-22. Having a sense of humor does not mean putting some jokes on the company website; it should focus on important values, humility, frankness, and genuine opinions.
+22. Having a sense of humor does not mean putting some jokes on the company website; it should focus on important values, humility, frankness, and sincere opinions.

 23. Companies trying to position themselves need to choose a stance that aligns with what their customers truly value.